cometchat-pro-samples/we-have-moved/README.md

-# we-have-moved
-We have moved to https://github.com/cometchat-pro
+# We have moved to https://github.com/cometchat-pro